hugsmidjan/hxmgulp/README.md

 ### Icon fonts

-Any SVG icons placed in `iconfonts`  automatically converted into a web-font (eot, ttf, woff, svg) with human-friendly filename-based JSON object saved in in `{options.dist}/i/icons.json` for quick import in Stylus using `json('../../dist/i/icons.json')`.
+Any SVG icons placed in `iconfont`  automatically converted into a web-font (eot, ttf, woff, svg) with human-friendly filename-based JSON object saved in in `{options.dist}/i/icons.json` for quick import in Stylus using `json('../../dist/i/icons.json')`.

 For projects using LESS (or SCSS) the variables are also written to the file `_less/_iconVars.less` (or `_scss/_iconVars.scss`).

-NOTE: SVG files inside the folder `iconfonts/_raw/` are ignored as alternative designs and raw-materials for properly normalized icons.
+NOTE: SVG files inside the folder `iconfont/_raw/` are ignored as alternative designs and raw-materials for properly normalized icons.

 ### Images